suturanky/week4/CodeBook.md

 mean
-  the average measurement of the variable for each combination of subject and activity. normalized and bounded within [-1,1]
+    The average measurement of the variable for each combination of subject and activity.

+    normalized and bounded within [-1,1]